VishankSingh/notes/content/Courses/AI4010 Online Learning.md

 > $$
 > 2(f_t(x_t) - f_t(x^*)) \le 2\nabla_t^T(x_t - x^*) - \alpha \|x_t - x^*\|^2
 > $$
-> We will use the upper bound on the first term from [[AI4010 Online Learning#Regret guarantee on online gradient descent|previous]] proof.
+> We will use the upper bound on the first term from [[AI4010 Online Learning#regret-guarantee-on-online-gradient-descent|previous]] proof.
 We have
 > TODO: check and correct this.
 > $$
 > \begin{aligned}